 Thankfully we’re on good terms with most game providers and some even offer us a chance to review their games exclusively.
 We have bashed and ripped apart games from providers such as Play’n GO, NetEnt, Microgaming and Quickspin, and never once heard a word of complaint from any of them.
 Luckily we also enjoy early access to upcoming games which allows us to review online slots before they hit the casinos.
 This, in combination with our honest way of writing, is something that has become appreciated by our readers and the site has grown from nothing to having thousands of visitors in less than 6 months.

 One of our favorite game providers to review has been Yggdrasil Gaming.
 They stand out because of their visuals and innovative ideas, something that makes them interesting to write about.
-But Yggdrasil Gaming has also been exposed with having a surprisingly low RTP in our monthly performance checks, which can be found here.
+But Yggdrasil Gaming has also been exposed with having a surprisingly low RTP in our monthly performance checks.
 They have consistently been the worst performing provider, month after month, with an RTP far lower than the rest.
 In fact, it is so low that it shares more similarities with numbers seen in land based casinos.
 The amount of spins collected may not yet be sufficient enough to draw any definite conclusions, but still, the current numbers can’t be ignored.

 We can’t say for sure of course, but this may also very well be the reason why today we received a copyright strike on Youtube, filed by Yggdrasil Gaming’s legal and complaint officer in Malta.
 This came without warning and without having been communicated to us beforehand.
 If having been asked to take down a video, we would have done so immediately as we value a good relationship with all providers, even if the idea of enforcing copyright protection on a big win video, whether live or unreleased, in our opinion at least, seems a bit overkill.
 Nothing in Yggdrasil’s client area (where we have been granted access) states that it would be in violation of copyright either.